iuioiua/arubaos_cx_js/README.md

 | `username` | `ARUBAOS_CX_USERNAME`  | `admin`        | Login username for the REST API session |
 | `password` | `ARUBAOS_CX_PASSWORD`  | (empty string) | Login password for the REST API session |

-### Environmental variables
+### Environment variables

-> Environmental variables are used by default to discourage explicitly defining
-> confidential credentials within scripts.
-Many have made the mistake of
-> commiting code containing such secrets.
+Environment variables are used by default to discourage explicitly defining confidential credentials within scripts.
+Many have made the mistake of commiting code containing such secrets.

 ### One request